forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 >> Trading territory is not considered ideal here, but better than an unilateral referendum and much better than military force.

 ### 23.5.22 Notes on Ceasefire and State of Negotiations
-Updated notes on ceasefire, namely that term that no side gains advantages likely are necessary for both to agree.
-Updates regularly consulted [resources](#resources) and [statements regarding negotiations](#refs-state-of-peace-talks-as-mid-to-late-may).
-Formulations across the page.
+Updated notes on ceasefire: Terms that no side gains advantages likely are necessary for both to agree on a ceasefire.
+Updated regularly consulted [resources](#resources) and [statements regarding negotiations](#refs-state-of-peace-talks-as-mid-to-late-may).

 ## Board

+### Situations Assessment per early May
-### Military, diplomatic, economical and scientific Perspectives
+Considerations on military, diplomatic, economical and scientific Perspectives

-7.5.22 (23.5. added that using light weapons effectively is not a matter of course) After more than 2 months of war, further warfare may not improve negotiation positions of either site but cause unnecessary brutality and losses - including to civilians for example when trying to conquer foreign cities which the Russian forces could try.
+After more than 2 months of war, further warfare may not improve negotiation positions of either site but cause unnecessary brutality and losses - including to civilians for example when trying to conquer foreign cities which the Russian forces could try.

 From a military perspective, the Ukrainian defenders seem able to reconquer some territory.
 One reason is that in recently occupied territory the Russian defenses are not (yet) strong and the support from the local population is low, not there or adverse.
 However, how much actual territorial regains improve their negotiation position is unclear since both sides likely are aware of this capability and other points such as lessening of current and prevention of further sanctions, the overall security framework and restoration of relations with the Ukraine and others (such as the US and European countries) are likely more important for Russia than territory.